 If you are anything like me, being outdoors during low-light hours or hunting in the dark can sometimes add extra anxiety to the activity at hand.
 You may never have experienced this, and some of you may not want to admit it out loud.
 For those of you who are the latter, this article is for you.
-Of course, no one really wants to admit that they fear something which is just a natural part of what you love to do, whether it be camping, hiking, or hunting, but it is also important to find ways to cope with things that may hinder us.
+Of course, no one really wants to admit that they fear something which is just a natural part of what they love to do, whether it be camping, hiking, or hunting, but it is also important to find ways to cope with things that may hinder us.

 There have been countless mornings and evenings that I have found myself walking to or from a deer stand in what seems like absolute darkness, navigating unknown land or water before dawn to find a place to set up a duck decoy spread, or walking into the woods to check bear baits before daylight penetrates into the forest.
 It is at times like these that I find my heart racing.
 Partially because of the excitement to come, but also because of the fear of being isolated in the dark.

-{{Want to learn how to hunt?
-Check our e-book!}}
+Want to learn how to hunt?
+Check out our e-book!

 What am I afraid of?